The Ultimate Perth to Bremer Bay Road Trip

 Pemberton: Stay at the Pemberton Hotel and enjoy dinner at The Karri Grill, offering hearty meals in a warm setting.

 Walpole: Choose boutique stays like the Walpole Lodge or camp at Rest Point Caravan Park.
-Dine at Nornabar for fresh seafood and local produce.
+Dine at The Marron Tale, a family-operated marron farm-café that is fully licensed.

-Denmark: Book into the Denmark Waterfront Motel and try The Lake House for organic meals in a picturesque setting.
+Denmark: Book into the Denmark Waterfront Motel and enjoy The Lake House for organic meals in a picturesque setting.

 Albany: Enjoy stylish comfort at the Albany Hilton Garden Inn.
 For dinner, visit Liberte for a contemporary Australian menu.

-Bremer Bay: Settle into either the Bremer Bay Beaches Caravan Park or the Bremer Bay Caravan Park.
-Both offer well-equipped facilities and a relaxed coastal vibe.
+Bremer Bay: Stay at either the Bremer Bay Beaches Caravan Park or the Bremer Bay Caravan Park.
+Both provide well-equipped facilities and a relaxed coastal vibe.

 Travel Tips and Packing Essentials